Back to Overview

 SECRET_KEY_BASE Required

 64+ character secret used for session encryption and signing.
+By default it also derives the key that encrypts integration credentials at rest — so unless you set DATA_ENCRYPTION_KEY (below), rotating this value would make stored credentials undecryptable.
 Generate with the command shown in the example.

 Default: none · Example: openssl rand -base64 64 | tr -d '\\n'